The 20 Best Prolidase Deficiency Doctors in Japan

 Saitama, JP

-Satoshi Sato practices in Saitama, Japan.
+Satoshi Sato practices practicing medicine in Saitama, Japan.
 Mr. Sato is rated as an Advanced expert by MediFind in the treatment of Prolidase Deficiency.
-His top areas of expertise are Rheumatic Fever, Reactive Arthritis, Septic Arthritis, and Infectious Arthritis.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Rheumatic Fever, Reactive Arthritis, Septic Arthritis, and Infectious Arthritis.

 Experienced in Prolidase Deficiency